SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ## Retrieving a collection of objects using GET

-You can also retrieve all of the client usernames within the `default` message VPN and you will see the newly created `tutorialUser` object as well as any others.
+You can also retrieve all of the Client Usernames within the `default` Message VPN and you will see the newly created `tutorialUser` object as well as any others.
 For this, you perform an HTTP GET on the actual `clientUsernames` collection.

     curl -u user:password solacevmr:8080/SEMP/v2/config/msgVpns/default/clientUsernames